OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

           <p>No trending documents for this user.</p>
       }
       ````

-1. Test the new view:
-  1. In **Visual Studio**, press F5 to launch your new application in the default browser.
-  2. Once the application is loaded click the **Insights** link in the top menu bar.
-  3. Verify that your application displays trending documents from your Office 365 account.
+Now we have a page that displays trending documents ready.
+Let's now list the users in your Office 365 account and see their trending documents!
-  4. Close the browser window, terminate the debugging session and return to Visual Studio.

-While viewing your trending documents is interesting, we can go further and see what document are trending around other users!
-Let's make sure that we can do that now.

-## Exercise 6: Make the MVC application display documents trending around other users
+## Exercise 6: Display trending documents
 1. Add an action method and view to handle displaying documents trending around a specific user:
   1. In the **TrendingController.cs** file, add an action method named **Users** with the following code: